ag10717/spark-release-check/README.md

 ![boat-github-workflows](./images/boat-github-workflows.png)

 Given that statement, we should look to find a solution that does that for us; in comes "Releases".
-Releases aren't specific Github Actions, they are a function of Github and code management itself (for example the Gitlab platform also has releases)
+Releases aren't specific to Github Actions, they are a function of Github and other code management platforms, for example the Gitlab platform also has releases.

 Releases are put together based on a tag, so with the tag existing and defining the code at a certain point in time by `vx.x.x`, we can add our build asset to that release (built from that point in time).
-Now we that we have that given release version, `v1.1.4`, if we were to run some kind of deployment targeting the assests in that release, we'll always deploy `v1.1.4` to our environment.
+Now that we have that given release version, `v1.1.4`, if we were to run some kind of deployment targeting the assests in that release, we'll always deploy `v1.1.4` to our environment.

 ## Keeping Things Separate